 Esther Boyer College of Music, Temple University, Philadelphia, PA

-Born in Iran, Negar Ghasemi is an undergraduate student, studying piano performance at Temple University.
+Born in Iran, Negar Ghasemi is a pianist and recently a composer, studying her undergraduate in piano performance at Temple University.
 She began her studies in piano at the age of four in her mother’s music school.
-By the age of 8, she began to attend festivals overseas, including Syria, Slovakia, and Hungary.
-She then entered a music high school in Karaj.
-Followed by her immigration to United States, she continued her education as a music major and clarinet player at FLC school in Philadelphia.
-During that time, she was invited by Hugh Sung to an interview for the Cunningham Piano Company.
+By the age of 8, she began to attend festivals in Europe and the Middle East.
+Prior to her immigration to the United States, she spent her first year of high school as a music major in her hometown, Karaj.
+Following her immigration to the United States, she continued her education as a music major and clarinet player at FLC school in Philadelphia, during which she was active as an accompanist for musical theater, and had the opportunity to enter All-City Philadelphia and PMEA as a clarinet player.